Do you need drain pipe replacement after the results of sewer camera inspection? Consider pipe relining as a way to repair damaged underground pipes.

 A leak in your underground pipe or sewer lateral can cause a serious problem.
 If you notice signs of a leak or one is during professional leak detection, pipe relining may be the next course of action.

-Alternatively, you may need emergency plumbing if you experience a severely broken pipe due to root intrusion or a frozen underground pipe.
+Alternatively, you may need emergency plumbing if you experience a severely broken or cracked pipe due to root intrusion or a frozen underground pipe.

 How Does Pipe Relining and Coating Work?